linux-integrity/ima-doc/ima-configuration.rst

 CONFIG_MODULE_SIG
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This boolean enables checking kernel modules for vaild appeanded signatures.
+This boolean enables an alternative method (not IMA) for validating appended signatures.

+See :ref:`config-ima-arch-policy`.

 .. _config-ima-appraise-build-policy: